Are these the best defensive stocks to watch?

 By 2030, AstraZeneca aims to bring in $80 billion in revenue.
 While meeting this target will be difficult, but the company’s strong performance in existing medicines, and its investment in new potential treatments stand it in good stead.

-Our analysts have given the stock a buy rating with a predicted price target of 13263p in the next 12-month period, up 14.34% from its current price.
+Analysts have given the stock a buy rating with a predicted price target of 13,905p in the next 12—month period.

 Unilever is a multinational consumer goods company which produces a wide range of products including food, drinks, cleaning agents, beauty and personal care products.
 Some of its well—known brands include Dove, Ben & Jerry’s, and Hellmann's.
 While the company has arguably underperformed in recent years, its turnaround plan seems to be paying off.

-Most growth in Q3 was driven by what the company refers to as ‘power brands’.
-These are the 30 top brands the group owns, which have accounted for up to 75% of sales this year.
-This trend is expected to continue and the company is anticipated to place most of its investment in these brands going forward.
+The company’s ‘power brands’ are the 30 top brands the group owns, which have accounted for up to 75% of sales this year.
+This trend is expected to continue, and the company is anticipated to place most of its investment in these brands going forward.

-Our analysts have placed the stock in a hold position with an average price target of 4880p in the next 12—month period, up 5.37% from its current price.
+Analysts have placed the stock in a buy position with an average price target of 5,035p in the next 12—month period.

 GSK — formerly GlaxoSmithKline — is a global biopharma company which aims to positively impact the health of 2.5 billion people by the end of 2030.
 After spinning out consumer healthcare company Haleon, GSK’s R&D focus is on four therapeutic areas: infectious diseases, HIV, respiratory/immunology and oncology.